Quick links on this page:

 Learn more about and submit to the Nonsense Writing Challenge here.

-The first anthology, Nonsensically Challenged Volume 1, will be released when we've received 100 stories.
+The first anthology, Nonsensically Challenged Volume 1, will be released in June 2017.

 This challenge's full name is: Allen's Sensory Overload Challenge